Application, requirements and selection

 - International activities within KTH give for the momet 0.2 extra points to the grade point average.
 International activities are defined as students actively participating in the Student Union's or Student Union Sections' introduction activities for incoming exchange and master students.
 A certificate of participation is issued by THS and shoud be enclosed to your application for exchange studies.
 For more information on these activites visit THS or the school section.

 - In the Master of Science in Engineering/Education Degree Programme, students study compulsory courses at the Stockholm University Teacher Education Department.
 This department awards the grades Pass and Pass with Distinction.
-These grades are awarded the figures Pass = 3, Pass with Distinction = 4.5.
+These grades are awarded the figures Pass = 3,5 and Pass with Distinction = 4,5.